ControllerPog/BRMM/README.md

 ## What is This?

 This is BRMM, an unofficial, 'plug and play' mod management solution for Brick Rigs.
 It can:
-- Load Mods into gui.
+- Show Mods in gui.
 - Auto find Brick Rigs install path.
 - Install and/or extract mods to those paths.
 - Create Modpacks for BrickRigs.